techqueria/website/content/english/communities/slack/community-guidelines.md

   - Give feedback, ask questions, bring up concerns, etc
 - `#meta-profile-pic`
   - Messages reacted with :frame_with_picture:
+- `#meta-request-event`
+  - Add a community event to our events platform
 - `#meta-request-channel`
   - Request a new channel
 - `#meta-website`